awsdocs/amazon-vpc-network-administrator-guide/doc_source/pfsense-no-bgp.md

 The example configuration includes several example values to help you understand how configuration works\.
 For example, we provide example values for the VPN connection ID \(vpn\-12345678\), virtual private gateway ID \(vgw\-12345678\), and placeholders for the AWS endpoints \(AWS\_ENDPOINT\_1 and AWS\_ENDPOINT\_2\)\.

-In the following example configuration, you must replace the items in red italics with values that apply to your particular configuration\.
+In the following example configuration, you must replace the placeholder values are indicated by colored italic text with values that apply to your particular configuration\.

 **Important**
 The following configuration information is an example of what you can expect an integration team to provide\.
 Many of the values in the following example are different from the actual configuration information that you receive\.
 You must use the actual values and not the example values shown here, or your implementation will fail\.